shreybirmiwal/college-predictor/README.md

 ### #2 The ivies care about hooks

-The graph below shows the log inverse of the p-value of a chi-squared test between hooks and decision
+The graph below shows the log inverse of the p-value of a chi-squared test between hooks (legacy, minorities, etc) and decision

 ![image](https://github.com/user-attachments/assets/ec24a0ed-0cf8-4704-b038-5390d06cdd69)